-If a student's grade for the course is failing, the student retains the right to have one make-up (beyond the replacement comprehensive mentioned above).
-It will be written and comprehensive, covering all material in the course.
+If a student's grade for the course is failing, the student retains the right to have two make-ups (beyond the replacement comprehensive mentioned above).
+There two make-ups will be written and comprehensive, covering all the material in the course.